- CustomLinks_2

-- Ranger Physical Ability Test
+Park Ranger Physical Ability Test

-Ranger Physical Ability Test
+The Physical Ability Test (PAT)

-The minimum fitness standards identified below are the requisite levels for a ranger to effectively learn the frequent and critical job motor skills.
+The Physical Ability Test (PAT) is comprised of three tests, listed in the typical order it is administered.
+The minimum fitness standards identified below are the requisite levels for a ranger to effectively learn frequent and critical job motor skills:

-1. Push-up Test - 90 seconds to complete 20 push-ups
+Push-up test - 90 seconds to complete 20 push-ups

 Purpose